 4.2 Documentation of Nutrient Sources in the Jackson Blue Spring Contributing Area

-The results of several isotope studies indicate that the nitrate in Jackson Blue Spring and Merritts Mill Pond is principally from inorganic fertilizers that leach to the ground water within the contributing area.
+The results of several isotope studies indicate that the nitrate in Jackson Blue Spring and Merritts Mill Pond is principally from inorganic fertilizers that leach to ground water within the contributing area.
 As referenced earlier in this document, the NWFWMD conducted an extensive study on the sources of nitrate in the springs discharging to Merritts Mill Pond (Barrios 2011).
 As part of this study the NWFWMD completed an isotopic analysis of the major springs to estimate ground water age, recharge domain, and nutrient sources.

 The nitrogen component of nitrate in ground water is composed of two stable isotopes, 14N and 15N, of which the vast majority of naturally occurring elemental nitrogen is 14N.
 The difference between the two isotopes involves an extra neutron present in the nucleus of the 15N isotope.
-The ratio of the two isotopes in the atmosphere is very constant; however, the additional weight conveyed by the presence of the neutron in 15N causes isotope fractionation in natural systems.
+The ratio of the two isotopes in the atmosphere is constant; however, the additional weight conveyed by the presence of the neutron in 15N causes isotope fractionation in natural systems.
 Due to its lighter weight, 14N is preferentially returned to the atmosphere during denitrification.
 Because animal and plant tissue is 15N enriched, nitrogen in ground water can be traced to an organic or inorganic source.
 Typically, nitrate in ground water with an enrichment of over 10 parts per thousand (0/00) 15N is considered representative of septic tank discharge and animal waste.
 Levels below 3 0/00 15N are representative of sources of nitrogen not entrained in the natural system, such as inorganic fertilizer.
 Levels between 3 and 10 0/00 indicate mixed inorganic and organic sources (Katz et al. 1999).
 The anthropogenic sources of inorganic nitrate include fertilizer applied to agricultural fields, yards, and golf courses.
 Anthropogenic sources of nitrate derived from organic material include domestic wastewater and residuals, septic tank effluent, and animal waste derived from equine, poultry and cow/calf operations.

 The NWFWMD has reported that 15N values for Jackson Blue Spring and all of the Merritts Mill Pond springs fall within or close to the range for inorganic sources of nitrogen and agree closely with the previously measured value for Jackson Blue Spring (Katz 2004).
 However, when charted against nitrate-N concentration (Figure 4.1), the springs separate into two groups.
 One group is composed of Jackson Blue and Shangri-La Springs, both with high nitrate concentrations and a relatively low 15N ratio.
 The other four springs sampled fall into the second group with lower nitrate concentrations, two (Twin Caves and Gator Hole) with higher 15N ratios indicating more mixed nitrogen sources.
 The second group of springs also has significantly higher concentrations of total Kjeldahl nitrogen (TKN), and the two with lower 15N ratios have relatively elevated ammonia concentrations.
-Concentrations of chloride and potassium correspond to elevated levels of nitrate, further supporting the fertilizer origin of nutrient contamination in ground water within and surrounding the Blue Spring springshed (Barrios and DeFosset 2005).
+Concentrations of chloride and potassium correspond to elevated levels of nitrate, further supporting the fertilizer origin of nutrient contamination in ground water within and surrounding the Jackson Blue Spring springshed (Barrios and DeFosset 2005).

-The ratio of Delta 15N to Delta 18O also serves as an indicator of nitrogen sources.
+The ratio of Delta 15N to Delta 18O is also an indicator of nitrogen sources.
 Figure 4.2 compares these ratios with those of other springs.
-The low Delta 18O levels in combination with lower Delta 15N are attributable to an ammonia-based fertilizer source (Wassener 1995).
+The low Delta 18O levels in combination with lower Delta 15N are attributable to an ammonia-based fertilizer source (Wassenaar 1995).

 Figure 4.1.
 Nitrate-N Concentration vs. Delta 15N (Barrios 2011)